Skip to content

 Short answers, pulled from the story.

-What is Earth orbit rendezvous?
+What is Earth orbit rendezvous and how does it work?

 Why did NASA reject Earth orbit rendezvous for the Apollo program?